 Cherry Health Benefits

 Cherries contain antioxidants and polyphenols that may have anti-inflammatory compounds.
-A review of previous studies found consuming cherries reduced markers of inflammation 14.
+A review of previous studies found consuming them reduced markers of inflammation 16.

-The antioxidants and nutrients contained in cherries are known to promote heart health.
+The antioxidants and nutrients are known to promote heart health.
 One of them, potassium, helps keep blood pressure lower and promote healthy blood vessels.

 Gout is caused by a buildup of uric acid which leads to swelling and inflammation of the joints.
 Consuming cherries has been shown in studies to reduce uric acid levels.

-In one study women who ate two servings of cherries reduced uric acid levels five hours later 16.
+In one study women who ate two servings reduced uric acid levels five hours later 18.

 Another study found gout attacks decreased 35% after people with gout ate cherries for two days.
-When the people in the study combined cherries with gout medication, their attacks decreased 75% 17.
+When the people in the study combined them with gout medication, their attacks decreased 75% 19.

 Cherries may also: